Project

 Then you have to be carreful about your tarball architecture, it must never change for the macro expansion to be effective

-Updated by Sebastien Douheret [IoT.bzh] over 1 year ago
+SD Updated by Sebastien Douheret [IoT.bzh] over 3 years ago Actions #7

 • Status changed from New to Resolved

-Updated by Emmanuel Jubera [SAFT] over 1 year ago
+EJ Updated by Emmanuel Jubera [SAFT] over 3 years ago Actions #8

 • Assignee changed from Marc-Antoine Riou to Emmanuel Jubera [SAFT]

-Updated by Emmanuel Jubera [SAFT] over 1 year ago
+EJ Updated by Emmanuel Jubera [SAFT] over 3 years ago Actions #9

 • Status changed from Resolved to Closed